 What to Expect from Brazilian Blogs

-Not only will they teach you plenty of colloquial language, they can also give some insight into the local culture and society at large.
+Blogs are great for getting to grips with what makes Brazilians tick.
+Not only will they teach you plenty of colloquial language, but they can also give some insight into the local culture and society at large.

 If you need help getting your head around slang and colloquialisms, Dicionario inFormal is a fantastic resource.
 The site is basically a user-curated dictionary with definitions and examples of how everyday terms are used in a sentence.